 How Many People Die in Thailand Each Year Due to Snakebite?

 We may not be able to come up with a valid number here for reasons I’ll not explain.
-The number of deaths in Thailand per year due to snakebite is from 5 to 500 depending who you believe.
+The number of deaths in Thailand per year due to snakebite is from 5 to 500 depending on who you believe.
 That’s as close as we can really come to the true number.

 Monocled cobras are probably responsible for more deaths each year than other snake species.
 Malayan pit vipers, banded kraits, Malayan kraits, and green vipers are in the top 5.

 What Are the Chances that a Person Will Die if Bitten by a Snake in Thailand?

 The vast majority of bites by snakes in Thailand are by non-venomous snake species.
 Non-venomous (harmless) snake species outnumber venomous species by 85 to 15 (5.67 to 1).

 If you are quickly taken to a hospital, even a bite by the most deadly of venomous snakes in Thailand (kraits, monocled cobras), you’ll almost surely be fine.
 Recovery is near 100% with proper medical care.

 Thailand’s public hospitals are required to have antivenom (antivenin) available to treat bites from the most toxic snakes in the area surrounding them.
 Even if the hospital you go to doesn’t have the exact antivenin, they can quickly source it from another location usually within 24 hours.